gurgunday/gmatch/README.md

-streamin**gmatch** lets you search a pattern in a stream, as fast as JavaScriptly possible.
+streamin**gmatch** lets you search for a pattern in a stream, as fast as JavaScriptly possible.

 ## Installation